aff3ct/aff3ct/doc/sphinx/source/simulation/parameters/sim/sim.rst

 Sets the ``MPI`` communication frequency between the nodes in *[ms]*.
 This corresponds to the frequency with which nodes will gather their results.
-This operation may take a little time so a a too fast frequency may be sub-productive.
+This operation takes some computation resources so a too fast frequency may be sub-productive.

 .. note:: Available only when compiling with the MPI support :ref:`compilation_cmake_options`.

+..
+TODO : add link to MPI use